emqx/eip/active/0036-support-environment-variable-emqx-security-profile.md

 such failures may be treated as no-match and the chain may continue to later authenticators.

+### JWT JWKS transport defaults

+JWT authenticators that use JWKS trust the fetched key set as the root for token signature verification.
+If the JWKS document is fetched over plain HTTP or over TLS without peer verification, an on-path attacker can substitute signing keys and make EMQX accept attacker-signed JWTs.

+With the `hardened` profile, JWKS fetching must use authenticated transport by
+default:

+* JWKS endpoints must use HTTPS unless the operator explicitly opts out.
+* TLS peer verification must be enabled by default for JWKS HTTP clients.

+The `legacy` profile preserves existing outbound HTTP/TLS defaults for compatibility.

 ### Management API induced subscribe/publish ACL checks

 Some administrator-level Management API endpoints can force an online MQTT client